Back to Basics (Beenie Man album)

 Back to Basics is the sixteenth studio album by the reggae artist Beenie Man released on 13 July 2004.
-His single "Dude" reached #26 on the Billboard charts and #7 in the British charts.
+His single "Dude" reached #26 on the Billboard charts and #7 on the British charts.

 Critical reception

 Back to Basics received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 69, which indicates "generally favorable reviews", based on 13 reviews.